shashwat3812/micronaut-integration/README.md

 curl http://localhost:8080/reports/executive-summary
 ```

-After running the above command, run the following command to see the save report in dynamodb table
+After running the above command, run the following command to see the save report in dynamodb table (*it might take a
+few
+seconds to reflect in the database*)

 ```
 awslocal dynamodb scan --table-name reports